 Eligible Person

-Person with a suitable position and qualifications or expertise required to perform regulated activities in the course of their occupation or engagement.
-For example this would include persons in a support role, students or engagement at UQ.
-Also includes persons registered or those undergoing training to become a registered health professional or veterinary surgeon.
+Person with a suitable position and qualifications or expertise (see definition) required to perform regulated activities in the course of their occupation or engagement.

-Medicines and poisons listed in Schedule 2, 3 and 4 (non-restricted medicines) and Schedule 7 (non-restricted hazardous poisons) of the Poisons Standard (SUSMP).
+Medicines and poisons listed in Schedule 2, 3 and 4 of the Poisons Standard (SUSMP), excluding Restricted Schedule 4 poisons.

 Medicine